MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/cdx-extensibility.md

       This step creates the extension tables and views that are required in order to customize the transactional tables.
 Note that the script also creates other tables that are used for other sample scenarios.

-### Extend the Retail data in the sample
+### Extend the data in the sample

-The table extension on the Retail side is already created in the sample.
+The table extension on the Commerce side is already created in the sample.
 To create it manually, follow these steps.

 1. Start Visual Studio.
 2. On the menu, select **View** > **Application Explorer**.